LWSSIM/LWSSIM/README.md

 - ⚽ I like soccer, chess and not sleeping

-- 🔭 I’m currently working on AI/ML agentic solutions
+- 🔭 Currently working on AI/ML agentic solutions professionally

-- 📫 How to reach me: wassim.elmnajja2@gmail.com
+- 📫 How to reach me: wassim@eande.uk

 - ⚡ Fun fact: ** $$e^{i\pi} + 1 = 0$$ **

+### Check out [eande.uk](https://eande.uk) for all IT custom solution needs!